jlevy/og-equity-compensation/README.md

 - ❗ You must file the 83(b) election yourself with the IRS [**within 30 days**](https://www.irs.gov/irb/2012-28_IRB/ar12.html) of the grant or exercise, or the opportunity is irrevocably lost.
-- ☝️ Note an 83(b) election is made receipt of actual shares of stock.
+- ☝️ Note an 83(b) election is made on receipt of actual shares of stock.
   Technically, it cannot be made on the receipt of a stock *option* itself:
   You first must exercise that option, then file the election.
 - If you receive an early exercisable stock option (when you don’t have to wait for the the